xybervenom/Your_Friend/README.md

 * Will Run on xamp local host
 * Due to shortage of time and being beginners site isn't ready to work at full potential

-Team Members- Jayant , Bala Yokesh
+Team Members- Jayant , Bala Yokesh, Soham Patil

 # Steps to execute file
 ## Step1: